faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/SetsAndFunctions2_lecture.md

 ```lean
 range f := (fun b ↦ ∃ x, f x = b) : β → Prop = (Set β)
 ```
-This is not the verbatim definition of `f '' univ` : there will be an exercice about this.
+This is not the verbatim definition of `f '' univ` : there will be an exercise about this.
 +++

 +++ The **preimage** of `T` through `f`, denoted `f ⁻¹' T`.